 Postherpetic Pain (Shingles) Management Treatment Options:

-There are a number of postherpetic pain management treatment options from your pain management clinic specialist that can help with postherpetic (shingles) pain management, which include:
+There are a number of postherpetic pain management treatment options from your pain management clinic that can help with postherpetic (shingles) pain management, which include:

 - Medications and creams